Lcraft-Developers/CityBuild-Plugin/README.md

 ## Description

-This plugin adds all(but not PlotGeneration) to your CityBuild Server.
+This plugin adds all(but not PlotGeneration and Worldedit) to your CityBuild Server.
 You must add LuckPerms and a
 Plot Plugin by yourself.
 Wiki: <a target="_blank" href="https://github.com/Lcraft-Developers/CityBuild-Plugin/wiki">Wiki</a>